kii-dot/dumdumdum/README.md

 Design a tweet protocol.

-### But kii, what about the profile photo and the username.
+### But kii, what about the username.
 That’s the most exciting part.

 We’ll have to see what happens with this.
 Maybe ErgoNames can collaborate and add the username?
 Who knows.
 But let’s focus on getting the tweet done.